-If you are an international student who is not currently in New Zealand, you can start this programme, in the subject areas of Education, Education and Society, Legal Studies, Geography or Tourism and Hospitality Management, online in B Trimester (July) 2021 until you are able to join us on campus in New Zealand.
+If you are an international student who is not currently in New Zealand, you can start this programme, in the subject areas of Digital Business, Education, Education and Society, Environmental Sciences, Finance, Legal Studies, and Tourism and Hospitality Management, online in B Trimester (July) 2021 until you are able to join us on campus in New Zealand.
 See how to apply.

 Postgraduate diplomas provide the opportunity for continuing professional development in the same area as an original degree.
 A postgraduate diploma can often lead to a masters degree.